-This part of Public Health partners with community organizations, municipalities, health care providers and businesses to plan and implement response and recovery measures in the event of a public health threat or emergency.
+This section of TCPH partners with community organizations, municipalities, health care providers and businesses to plan and implement response and recovery measures in the event of a public health threat or emergency.

 County Telephone Operator 817-884-1111

 Tarrant County provides the information contained in this web site as a public service.
 Every effort is made to ensure that information provided is correct.
 However, in any case where legal reliance on information contained in these pages is required, the official records of Tarrant County should be consulted.
 Tarrant County is not responsible for the content of, nor endorses any site which has a link from the Tarrant County web site.

 This site is best experienced with supported browsers: Internet Explorer 9 and above, Google Chrome, Mozilla Firefox, or Apple Safari.
 If you use an older or unsupported browser, you might notice that some features do not function properly.
 Click the browser name above to learn more about the recommended browsers.